-You can find additional information about our investment advisory services via the following link: https://adviserinfo.sec.gov/firm/brochure/155528 and request a copy of the relationship summary at 978-537-7701.
+You can request a copy of the relationship summary at 978-537-7701.

-- · Who is my primary contact person? - Is he or she a representative of an investment adviser or a broker-dealer? - Who can I talk to if I have concerns about how this person is treating me?
+- Who is my primary contact person? - Is he or she a representative of an investment adviser or a broker-dealer? - · Who can I talk to if I have concerns about how this person is treating me?